 There are two methods for cooking this.
 One using a steamer, one using a pan.

 1 large head cauliflower (about 750g)

 Freshly ground black pepper

 A pinch of Atlantic sea salt/Himalayan salt

-You will also need a food processor and a steamer (the sort with holes you place on top of a saucepan is fine).
+You will also need a food processor and a steamer or pan.

 - Break the cauliflower into large florets and discard the large stalks (any more than around 2cm thick).

 - In the food processor, pulse until the cauliflower particles are the size of grains of rice.